 The problem is, just as you might not think of a pool first when considering where to work out, many people aren’t aware that there’s a range of exercise equipment designed for swimming that can maximize the health benefits of your water-based activities.
 To introduce you to some of them, here’s a list of some of the most effective swimming pool equipment.

-Flippers are big, heavy, and they move more water with each stroke.
+Flippers are big andheavy, and they move more water with each stroke.
 Slip them on and jump in, and your legs will be burning in no time.

 Just as fins add resistance to your legs, paddles (or webbed gloves) add resistance to your arm strokes.
 Worn on the hands, they function just like paddles, allowing you to move more water with each stroke.
 The added speed comes at the cost of added effort, and your shoulders will really be feeling it after a swim with these on.

-If you’re looking to isolate your legs rather than increase resistance, a kickboard is an excellent swimming equipment choice.
+If you’re looking to isolate your legs rather than increase resistance, a kickboard is an essential piece of swimming exercise gear.
 Held in the hands, it helps keep you afloat while occupying the arms so that your legs have to do all the swimming.
 It can be held close to the chest for comfort, or out at arm’s length to give your core a workout as well.

 A pull buoy does for your arms what a kickboard does for your legs.
 Placing one between the legs forces your arms to do all the work, while still keeping you from sinking.
 It’s used between the thighs and requires you to keep your legs tightly together to hold it in place, so you’ll likely still feel a bit of a burn there, too.